Author

 The Grizzl-E Classic is $300 and the Emporia adds load management for under $500.
 The budget chargers worth buying, and the cheap ones that aren't.

 Quick answer: You do not need to spend $600 on a home charger.
-The Grizzl-E Classic ($300 to $425) is a rugged, UL-listed 40A unit that skips WiFi, which most cars make redundant anyway.
+The Grizzl-E Classic (about $300 on sale, $380 list) is a rugged, UL-listed 40A unit that skips WiFi, which most cars make redundant anyway.
 The Emporia ($400 to $600) is the best overall value, adding whole-home energy monitoring and load management that can avoid a panel upgrade worth thousands.
 Both cost far less than the box that decides your bill, which is the install, so a budget charger plus a smart install is the real saving.
 Avoid the trap: unbranded Amazon units claiming 48A or 80A with no UL or ETL listing, and app-dependent no-name chargers that can be bricked when the company disappears.

 EV ChargerBudgetGrizzl-EEmporiaValueBuying Guide